NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 alignment.
-First, the alignment transform must be applied to the camera adjustments, by invoking bundle adjustment as earlier, with the best cameras so far provided via ``--input-adjustments-prefix`` and the latest ``pc_align`` transform passed to ``--initial-transform``.
+First, the alignment transform must be applied to the camera adjustments, by invoking bundle adjustment as earlier, with the best cameras so far provided via ``--input-adjustments-prefix`` and the latest ``pc_align`` transform passed to ``--initial-transform`` and the switch ``--apply-initial-transform-only``.
 Then, another pass of bundle adjustment while doing registration to the ground should take place as earlier, with ``--heights-from-dem`` and other related options.
 Lastly mapprojection and SfS should be repeated.
 (Any bundle adjustment operation can reuse the match files from previous attempts if copying them over to the new output directory.)

 Ideally, after all this, there should be no systematic offset between the SfS terrain and the reference LOLA terrain.